sj-omscs/6210-exam-2/exam.md

 ---

-Method invocation from the client is impervious to the location of the server

-Subcontracts rely on IDL to create strong interface; whereas RMI uses Java objects via extending the object or using a remote object interface
+Similarity: Both Java RMI and subcontract use the concept of a stub for communication between the client and the server.

+Difference: Subcontract is heaviliy tied to Spring's door mechanism, whereas Java RMI is not strongly tied to any one transport mechanism.

 ### 6.2 (2 points)

 Java allows object references to be passed as parameters during object invocation.
 What is the difference in parameter passing (when a local object reference is passed as a parameter) while invoking a remote object using Java RMI?

-// TODO
+---

+The local object has to be copied when invoking a remote object with the local object as a parameter.
+Changes to the copy of the local object by the remote server will not be propagated.

 # Lesson 7: Distributed Subsystems (46 points)

-## 7. GMS (16 points)
+## 7. Global Memory System (16 points)

 ### 7.1 (2 points)